Nitpreet/SabudhHiringTask/README.md

 There are 4 endpoints and the request methods for all the endpoints should be post method:
 #### 1. /create:
 Json should have the following keys.
 If you would provide less or more number of keys then it will print an error saying that "Only 4 values allowed" .The example is as shown:

-{"id":2,"name":"Nitpreet Taneja","address":"Ludhiana","phone_number":1234567890}.
+\n {"id":2,"name":"Nitpreet Taneja","address":"Ludhiana","phone_number":1234567890}.
 This will create a new entry in both mysql and mongodb.

 #### 2. /update: